dwhiffing/fury/content/aar/mf/mf4/mf4_aj/body.md

 sweep of all the Latakia defences in one strike.
 Staff are assigned to study the issue...

-Let's see how long this plan survives the enemy!
+Let's see how long this plan survives the enemy\!

 The weekend is always better with a little Command.
 Therefore...